robfletcher/idiomatic-spock/notes.md

 ## Errors

 * `expect` block cannot go before `given` the way I showed it.
 But it can go before `where` so the technique is valid.
+* should assert collections are not empty when using `every`